Types Of Pool Liners (Designs & Pros and Cons)

 Upsides

-Beaded / hung pool liners are generally more attractive or aesthetically pleasing because the liner isn’t visible on the outside walls of the pool.
+• Beaded / hung pool liners are generally more attractive or aesthetically pleasing because the lining isn’t visible on the outside walls of the pool.

 Downsides

-During installation or replacement, you have to time it right.
+• During installation or replacement, you have to time it right.
 It needs to be on a hot day when the sun is out and where the liner material can get direct heat.
-This is for the purpose of stretching the material out a little bit to get the liner installed properly.
+This is for the purpose of stretching the material out a little bit to get it installed properly.

-This liner type isn’t recommended for pools that are located in areas that have generally cold weather.
+• This type isn’t recommended for pools that are located in areas that have generally cold weather.
 This is because it doesn’t have the extra material to handle the shrinkage during cold days.

 You also have to consider that when your pool ices over, the weight on the top could further pool the material down and cause it to pop out of the receiver.